shashipratap/airship_in_bottle_automation/README.md

 During download of deb files issues were faced as first approach was to download from online repos which did not work as there were too many dependencies ,then a new approach was used to download it from locally setup ubuntu repo using "apt-get download" "apt-cache depends"

-Airship repo needs high capacity machine , so to test basic working of deploy-airship.sh, exit 1 for machine capacity was commented in deploy-airship.sh
+Airship repo needs high capacity machine with 4vCPU, 20 G RAM and 32 G disk (which needs at least t2.2xlarge machine in AWS) , so to test basic working of deploy-airship.sh, exit 1 for machine capacity was commented in deploy-airship.sh

 During promenade build it was failing with below error which was not looked into